manwar/theweeklychallenge/content/blog/review-challenge-017.md

 We believed this was the first time where three participants submitted their solutions through the implementation of a parser. **Adam Russell** [done this](https://github.com/manwar/perlweeklychallenge-club/tree/master/challenge-017/adam-russell/perl5) through [`Parse::Yapp`](https://metacpan.org/pod/Parse::Yapp). **E. Choroba** took an [alternative way](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-017/e-choroba/perl5/ch-2.pl) using [`Marpa::R2`](https://metacpan.org/pod/Marpa::R2).
 And lastly, **Joelle Maslak** [solved this](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-017/joelle-maslak/perl5/ch-2.pl) using [`Parse::RecDescent`](https://metacpan.org/pod/Parse::RecDescent).

-It may have seemed over-engineered, but we love to see creative and alternative solutions and tricks using Perl for every weekly challenge.
+It may seemed over-engineered, but we love to see creative and alternative solutions and tricks using Perl for every weekly challenge.

 If you're interested in parsing in Perl, **Adam Russell** [recommended](https://adamcrussell.livejournal.com/5707.html) that you should start with this book, [Pro Perl Parsing](https://www.apress.com/us/book/9781590595046).